By Camilla Bee

 The good news is, that’s one of the many reasons people love beekeeping—the constant education and opportunity to learn.

-One of the items Bush recommends bee-ginners understand is the development cycle of honeybees.
-The next day I posed the same question to Cleo Hogan, who was also speaking at Field Day last year.
-(By the way, the very engaging, very knowledgeable Cleo is speaking again at Field Day this June.
-Have you made your reservation?)
+One of the items Bush recommends “bee-ginners” understand is the development cycle of honeybees.
+The next day I posed the same question to Cleo Hogan, who was also speaking at Field Day that year.
 Cleo also wished beginners understood the stages and timing of development.

 While this key information is scattered across the internet and in many bee books, following is a summary.
 (We like to be one of the main places you go for bee information and bee equipment!)